Brian K. Firestone, MD

 - Ocular Pathology Fellowship: Wills Eye Hospital, Philadelphia, PA – 2013

 Dr. Firestone is a native of southern Oklahoma and received his undergraduate education at Oklahoma Baptist University, where he received the William Neptune Distinguished Alumni Award in 2014.
 He received his medical training at the University of Oklahoma.
 He served as chief resident during his ophthalmology residency at the Scott and White Eye Institute at Texas A&M University.
-He served as clinical fellow on the Oncology Service at Wills Eye Hospital under the direction of Jerry A. Shields, MD and Carol L. Shields, MD.
-The largest eye cancer center in America, the Oncology Service evaluates and treats approximately eight new cases of uveal melanoma and two new cases of retinoblastoma each week, and many of the most challenging cases from the U.S. and abroad are treated here.
-Dr. Firestone then served as a fellow in the Ocular Pathology Department at Wills Eye Hospital under the direction of Ralph C. Eagle, Jr., MD.
-The Pathology Department processes one of the largest volumes of ophthalmic specimens in the world.
+He served as clinical fellow on the oncology service at Wills Eye Hospital in Philadelphia, Pennsylvania, the largest eye cancer center in the United States under the direction of Jerry A. Shields, MD and Carol L. Shields, MD.
+Dr. Firestone then served as a fellow in the ocular pathology department at Wills Eye Hospital under the direction of Ralph C. Eagle, Jr., MD.
+The pathology department processes one of the largest volumes of ophthalmic specimens in the world.

 - American Association of Ophthalmic Oncologists and Pathologists (AAOOP)